hobbit-project/java-sdk/README.md

 Also feel free to put feedback about benchmarks and systems, for which SDK have been helpful.

 # Changelog
-Revision 2: Namespaces changed.
+* **Revision 2:** Namespaces changed.
+LocalEvalStorage, EvaluationModule (from examples) refactored.
+Full-managed hooks-listening mechanism implemented.
 Removed any SDK-specifics from components.
-LocalEvalStorage refactored.
-Full-managed hooks-listening mechanism implemented.
+Wiki pages updated.
-Revision 1: RabbitMQ dynamic host problem resolved.
+* **Revision 1:** RabbitMQ dynamic host problem resolved.
 Reusable DockerBuilders for components added.